TommyStarK/typescript-api-boilerplate/README.md

 A simple and customizable RESTful API boilerplate written in [Node.js](https://nodejs.org/en/) using [Express](https://expressjs.com/).
 The boilerplate is backed with a [MySQL](https://www.mysql.com/) and a [Mongodb](https://www.mongodb.com/) to store large files.

-For demo purposes, some features have been integrated to the boilerplate in order to have reusable base "modules" or at least a clean and clear architecture to implement new ones.These "modules" manage the following "services":
+For demo purposes, some features have been integrated to the boilerplate in order to have reusable base "modules" or at least a clean and clear architecture to implement new ones.
+These "modules" manage the following "services":

 - Account managment (register/unregister an account)
 - Authentication